Lightning-Universe/Training-Studio_app/README.md

 python -m lightning run app examples/1_app_agnostic.py --cloud
 ```

-> Note: Locally, each trial runs into its own process, so there is an overhead if your objective is quick to run.
+> Note: Locally, each experiment runs into its own process, so there is an overhead if your objective is quick to run.

 Find the example [here](./examples/1_app_agnostic.py)